mahmoudsory/Java-Web-Application-Deployment/README.md

-# Java Web Application Deployment with Vagrant, Nagios, and Docker
+# Java Web Application Deployment with Vagrant, Nagios, Docker, and Kubernetes
 ## Introduction
 This project demonstrates how to deploy a Java-based web application across multiple virtual machines (VMs) using Vagrant.
-It includes manual setup, automation using Bash scripts, health monitoring with Nagios, and containerization using Docker.
-The goal is to showcase DevOps skills by creating a scalable, monitored, and containerized deployment.
+It includes manual setup, automation using Bash scripts, health monitoring with Nagios, containerization using Docker, and orchestration using Kubernetes.
+The goal is to showcase DevOps skills by creating a scalable, monitored, containerized, and orchestrated deployment.

 ## Purpose
-To practice and demonstrate DevOps concepts, including deployment automation, system health monitoring, and containerization, in a simulated multi-VM environment.
+To practice and demonstrate DevOps concepts, including deployment automation, system health monitoring, containerization, and orchestration, in a simulated multi-VM environment.

 ## Tools
 - Vagrant